pubtransit/pubtransit/doc/backend-architecture.md

 operation this folder is going to be copied and mounted on the web server as https://www.pubtransit.org/feed/

 Therefore the structure and the content of this directory is the actual REST API expose to to the web Browser.

 Below how the directory tree should look like:

 ```
 feed/

-  index/      # The Index column array table
+  index/      # The index column array table
     path.gz   # Array of strings with all known
               # <feed_group_name>/<feed_name> entries.
     west.gz   # Array of floats with minimum longitude